Configuring Additional Settings for a

 Threshold setting.
 Toggle the Join RSSI

-is -80 dBm) and set the minimum signal strength (must be between -90 and -60
+signal strength (must be between -90 and -60 dBm) required for a client to

-dBm) required for a client to join the network.
+join the network.
 By default, Join RSSI

 Threshold is disabled.

-Toggle the Transient Client Management switch to
+Transient Client Management switch on and configure

 and configure the following parameters: